wasmCloud/tutorials/wasmcloud_basics/wash_intro/intro.md

 In this lesson, we will discuss the high level functionality of `wash`.
 At the end of the could, you should be able to:

-- start `wash`
-- interact with the REPL
+- start and interact with the `wash` REPL
 - understand the most commonly used subcommand's functionality
 - Sign a custom wasm actor
 - Run a basic echo server